Cedriik/CCTVBoardAutoframing/README.md

 These scripts are based on work by [EdjeElectronics](https://github.com/EdjeElectronics), who has created excellent tutorials and examples for implementing object detection on various platforms.
 The original concepts have been adapted and extended for this project.

-## Few bits of option before continuing (for those who isn't techy)
+## Few bits of option before continuing (for those who isn't techy and using Raspberry Pi)
 - **Run this program for automatic setup** (`setup_and_run.sh`): Automatically installs and runs the program for you without needing to setup manually
 - **Run this program if you already set up beforehand** (`run.sh`): Automatically runs the program for you without needing to setup manually
 - **Run this program if you only want to download without running** (`setup.sh`): Automatically installs the program for you without needing to setup manually